chef-partners/azure-chef-extension/README.md

 `environment_variables`: Specifies the list of environment variables (like the environment variables for proxy server configuration) to be available to the Chef Extension scripts.

-`chef_service_interval`: Specifies the frequency (in minutes) at which the `chef-client` runs as `service` or as `scheduled task`.
+`chef_daemon_interval`: Specifies the frequency (in minutes) at which the `chef-client` runs as `service` or as `scheduled task`.
 If in case you don't want the `chef-service` or `scheduled task` to be installed on the Azure VM then set value as `0` in this field.
 At any time you can change the interval value using the `Set-AzureVMExtension` command with the new interval passed in the `publicconfig.config` file (pass `0` if you want to delete the already installed chef-service on the Azure VM).
 Default value is `30` minutes.

 `custom_json_attr`: Specifies a JSON string to be added to the first run of chef-client.